Privacy, security + compliance

 Real-time system status, detailing the status of various components of the platform as well as the platform as a whole, is readily available from our open and publicly accessible status page.

 Use our responses to the CAIQ to fast track your assessment of our security profile or download our IEC/ISO 27001 or PCI-DSS attestation certificates below.

 The Consensus Assessments Initiative Questionnaire (CAIQ) v3.1. offers an industry-accepted way to document what security controls exist in IaaS, PaaS, and SaaS services, providing security control transparency.

 Award Force uses Amazon Web Services (AWS) infrastructure to host the system.
-Our application and database servers are located in the European Union.
+Our application and database servers are located in the European Union, the United States of America and Australia.
 For security reasons, Amazon does not publish the physical locations of their data centres.
-Media files will be stored in one of 3 global regions (your choice between Europe, North America or Asia Pacific) for smooth viewing/listening experience and performance.

 Yes, custom domains are available on the Pro plan.